Skip to content

 You can verify the installation by checking the pods in the longhorn-system namespace.
 They should all change into running state in a minute or two.

 You can also check the kubectl get storageclass command to see, if a default storageclass got created.
 The storageclass defines which storage system you use for your deployments, for when you have multiple in the cluster.
 The default one is used when a storageclass does not get specified.
+It should show that the Longhorn sotrage class number of replicas is set to 2.

 First Longhorn workload